farisfaikar/msib5_kelompok-4_library-app/README.md

 xdebug.mode=coverage ; for unit and feature testing
 ```

-3. Copy and paste the .env-example file in the Laravel web-i-secret project folder in the same folder, and change the file name to `.env`.
+3. Copy and paste the .env-example file in the Laravel readiverse project folder in the same folder, and change the file name to `.env`.

 4. Create a new APP_KEY in the `.env` file by running php artisan key:generate in the Laravel readiverse project folder.